 Reading does not follow a natural route and as an effective practitioner, many learners require decoding skills, word recognition and comprehension to be taught through a systematic process.
 Akin to this many young learners relate to these skills through observation and listening techniques and benefit more importantly by being read to.

-Implementing effective reading instruction is best executed when teachers possess adequate time to teach key reading concepts, have access well-stocked libraries, participate in meaningful personal and professional development opportunities and have that all important pupil voice that explicitly states what makes reading fun?
+Implementing effective reading instruction is best executed when teachers possess adequate time to teach key reading concepts, have access to well-stocked libraries, participate in meaningful personal and professional development opportunities and have that all-important pupil voice that explicitly states what makes reading fun?

 Reading with Motivation

 Motivation as Bandura (1986) suggests ‘is the result of an individual’s self-efficacy relating to a task’.
 He further defines this as ‘the beliefs we have about ourselves that cause us to make choices, put forth effort and persist in the face of difficulty’.
 One of the most powerful ways of demonstrating self-efficacy is mastery experience.
 This concept occurs when a learner evaluates their own competence and consider their efforts as successful.
 The use of ‘mastery’ increases confidence and the willingness to try more challenging tasks.
 This mirrors our relentless focus on a growth mindset.
 Gambrell, Palmer, Codding and Mazzoni (1996), highlight the role that social experiences play in the evolution of self-efficacy and the positive beliefs and behaviours sustained by teachers are important in building and maintaining this within the classroom.

 Promoting Independent Reading